Age and health concerns about Donald Trump: 2017

 In April 2017, forensic psychiatrist Bandy X. Lee hosted a meeting at Yale University medical school regarding the ethics of discussing Trump's mental health.
 In October 2017, Lee published The Dangerous Case of Donald Trump, containing essays from 27 psychologists, psychiatrists, and mental health professionals on the "clear and present danger" that Trump's mental health poses to the "nation and individual well being".
 They argued that the president's issues affected the mental health of the United States population, and that he placed the country at grave risk of war because of his pathological traits.
-They asserted that Trump exhibited narcissistic personality disorder, 'extreme present hedonism' and bullying.
+They asserted that Trump exhibited narcissistic personality disorder, "extreme present hedonism", and bullying.
 Carlos Lozada, writing for The Washington Post, considered these conclusions "compelling", but also noted that the book contributors were writing from their own political perspectives and that other mental health professionals held differing views.
 Lee and others contended that Trump's presidency represented an emergency allowing, or even requiring, psychiatrists to make an exception to the APA's Goldwater rule, which holds that it is unethical for members of the APA to give professional opinions about public figures without having examined them in person and without having obtained their consent.
 Proponents of such an exception have asserted that there is precedent in allowing psychiatrists to speak out when someone presents a clear and present danger.

+General John Kelly, Trump's second chief of staff, purchased a copy of The Dangerous Case of Donald Trump in an attempt to understand the president's psychoses and consulted it while he was running the White House, which he was known to refer to as "Crazytown."
+Kelly told others that the book was a helpful guide to a president he came to consider a pathological liar, and mentally ill.

-In September 2017, Jeanne Suk Gerson wrote in The New Yorker, "A strange consensus does appear to be forming around Trump's mental state", including Democrats and Republicans who doubt Trump's fitness for office.
+In September 2017, Jeanne Suk Gerson wrote in The New Yorker: "A strange consensus does appear to be forming around Trump's mental state", including Democrats and Republicans who doubt Trump's fitness for office.

 Also in September 2017, journalist Bill Moyers interviewed psychiatrist Robert Jay Lifton and said that Trump "makes increasingly bizarre statements that are contradicted by irrefutable evidence to the contrary".
 Lifton replied, "He doesn't have clear contact with reality, though I'm not sure it qualifies as a bona fide delusion."
 As an example, Lifton said, when Trump claimed that former president Barack Obama was born in Kenya, "he was manipulating that lie as well as undoubtedly believing it in part."

-In September 2017, psychiatrist Jeffrey A. Lieberman published an article commenting on Donald Trump's mental health.
-He said that, in accordance with the Goldwater rule, no diagnosis should be made of public figures, but also stated that assessing the president's fitness to government should not be left to politicians alone.
+In September 2017, psychiatrist Jeffrey Lieberman published an article commenting on Donald Trump's mental health.
+He said that, in accordance with the Goldwater rule, no diagnosis should be made of public figures, but also stated that assessing the president's fitness for government should not be left to politicians alone.
 He arrived at a diagnosis of "incipient dementia", but faced no sanctions from the APA.